apache/activemq-cpp/activemq-cpp/readme.txt

 Makefile.am files.
 Now that the configure script is generated follow the directions in the next section to complete the build

-Users Building on Unix/Linux/OS X
+Users Building on Unix/Linux/OS X/Cygwin
 --------------------------------------------------------------------------

 Use the supplied configure script to configure the software.
 The configure